hanzoai/ROCm/docs/benchmark-docker/inference-sglang-deepseek-r1-fp4.rst

 This section provides instructions to test the inference performance of DeepSeek R1 with FP4 precision via the SGLang serving framework.
 The accompanying Docker image integrates `ROCm 7.0
-<https://rocm.docs.amd.com/en/latest/>`__ with SGLang, and is tailored for AMD
+<https://rocm.docs.amd.com/en/latest/>`__ with SGLang, and is supported only on AMD
-Instinct MI355X and MI350X accelerators.
-This benchmark does not support other accelerators.
+Instinct MI355X and MI350X GPUs.

 Follow these steps to pull the required image, spin up the container with the appropriate options, download the model, and run the benchmark.